saajid-marakkar/Fullstack-ReactJS_SpringBoot_MongoDB_RestApi/README.md

 4.for testing the restAPI =>
 * install Postman Chrome extension or Postman App for checking the working and validation for created api calls

+### for running the servers
+*ReactJS - enter into students-frondend folder in terminal and enter the command => npm start *MongoDB - enter into bin folder where mongodb installed then open => mongod after that open mongo *SpringBoot - open students-backend folder in eclipse/spring-tool-suite and right click on students-backend folder => run as Spring Boot App

+##### NB* make necessary changes in code according to your server port numbers